 The municipality focused on establishing and improving relationships with the business sector to maximise Corporate Social Investment (CSI) potential.
-This was done through establishment of the Bergrivier Economic Development Forum on 5 November 2015, with four working committees driving the Economic Development Forum.
+This was done through establishment of the Bergrivier Economic Development Forum on 5 November 2015 and the Forum had two major sessions since 2015 focussing on the main pillars of the economy in Bergrivier Municipal Area and on tourism.

 The capacity of SMME's must be stimulated to enable them to play a meaningful role in the economy.
-This can be achieved through the assistance of key role players such as the Department of Trade and Industry, SEDA, West Coast Business Development Centre (WCBDC) and other stakeholders who have programmes that the centre and municipality can tap into.
-The Municipality has already provided office facilities to the West Coast Business Development Centre to make them more accessible to the community.
-The municipality and the WCBDC are in a constructive working relationship and regular training sessions are being facilitated by the WCBDC.
-SMME's have also been organised into their own structure in Piketberg and these structures will be duplicated in Porterville and Velddrif.
+This can be achieved through the assistance of key role players such as the Department of Trade and Industry, SEDA, SEFA and other stakeholders who have programmes that the centre and municipality can tap into.
+SMME's have also been organised into their own structure in Piketberg, Porterville and Velddrif and these structures will be duplicated in the smaller towns.
 A range of projects have already been identified in empowering SMME's and will be rolled out on an annual basis.
-It is still envisaged to have a full time WCBDC office in Piketberg with the necessary infrastructure and logistics serving the whole of Bergrivier.